Moist and delicious, this has been dubbed the best zucchini bread by so many people!

-An extra moist quick bread recipe with a warm cinnamon flavor (and a handful of nuts if you’d like)!
+This zucchini bread recipe make two loaves that are extra moist with a warm cinnamon flavor (and a handful of nuts if you’d like)!

-- This recipe freezes well and keeps for a few days.
+- This zucchini bread recipe freezes well or keeps for a few days on the counter.

 - This zucchini bread recipe makes two loaves, so it’s perfect to make one to enjoy and one to give away (or freeze).